UMAprotocol/UMIPs/UMIPs/umip-draft-OCEAN_price_identifier.md

 ## Rationale

-The addition of OCEANUSD  and USDOCEAN fits into a larger goal of advancing the adoption of the UMA protocol by allowing OCEAN to be used as collateral for minting a stable coin among a suite of [OpenDAO](https://opendao.io) stable coins.
+The addition of OCEAN/USD  and USD/OCEAN fits into a larger goal of advancing the adoption of the UMA protocol by allowing OCEAN to be used as collateral for minting a stable coin among a suite of [OpenDAO](https://opendao.io) stable coins.
 This furthers adoption of the protocol by encouraging a convergence of capital from different projects and increasing TVL.

 Currently the most liquid exchange with USD or stablecoin markets for OCEAN is [Binance](https://www.binance.com/en/trade/OCEAN_USDT) (~17% volume).
 It can currently be traded on more than two dozen exchanges, including what are widely considered to be several top tier platforms.